dropdown menu by Css3Menu.com

 Based on the actions of Andrew Goodman, we have to ask ourselves, what are we willing to give up to bring about change?

-In seeking to foster the hope that Powdermaker documented, pursue the course of action that Dr. Mullings advocates, and respect the legacy of Andrew Goodman, we condemn the following:
+In seeking to foster the hope that Powdermaker documented, pursue the course of action that Dr. Mullings advocated, and respect the legacy of Andrew Goodman, we condemn the following:

 1. The use of force, intimidation, and bias in law enforcement that results in people of color being treated differently than their white peers;